zEuS0390/ppe-detection-for-construction-site-safety/README.md

 After the installation, download the most recent trained model [here](#trained-models).
 Place it inside of the ```data/weights``` folder and name it as 'best_overall.pt'.

+Download and install mosquitto from https://mosquitto.org/download/.
+Make sure to run the broker as a service or as an independent program.

 Set the IP address of MQTT clients to the broker's IP address by changing the app configuration file in ```cfg/config.ini```.

 ## Demonstration